MichaelCurrin/pixel-days/README.md

-# Pixel Days
+# 🗓 Pixel Days
 > Visualize daily mood scores as colored blocks in the terminal.
-Based on Year in Pixels.
+Based on _Year in Pixels_.
 Python 3.